 About Live Wind

 Welcome to the Live Wind website!
 This website provides real-time wind observation data from the Australia Government Bureau of Meteorology (BOM) and several other sources including Ports Victoria.
+This site also displays sea surface and water temperatures for over 140 locations around Australia.
 Most data is updated every 10 minutes, and it shows the wind speed, wind direction, and gusts at over 720 locations across Australia.
 You can use this website to:

 To get started, zoom to an area on the map.
 The website will then display the live wind observation data for that location.
 You can also zoom in and out of the map to see the wind conditions in different areas.
 We hope you find this website helpful!
 Here's some more info about the website: